ngagesdk/open8/README.md

 open8 is a PICO-8 emulator written in C99, currently under active development.
 Designed for portability, it aims to run on a wide range of platforms, including the Nokia N-Gage.
-Any system supported by SDL3 should be capable of running open8.
+Any system supported by

-This project is built on [Simple DirectMedia Layer 3](https://www.libsdl.org/).
+[Simple DirectMedia Layer 3](https://www.libsdl.org/) should be capable of running open8.

 ## Why?